Believe me, if I knew why this game’s ending revolves around a purple cave gargoyle with a cross on its forehead dispensing passwords, I’d tell you.

 Why the preamble?
 Well, I’ll be looking at several games this month that are, shall we say, heavily indebted to one or more of the classics.
 Let’s start with 8 Eyes, the 1988 action-platformer from developer Thinking Rabbit that’s a lot like Castlevania except instead of a whip you have…a bird.

 According to the backstory we’re given in the instruction manual, it’s the post-apocalyptic future and civilization is just starting to rebuild itself under the guidance of the Great King, who relies on the titular Eyes to do his work.
-The Eyes themselves are gemstones with mysterious powers that miraculously formed at the centers of eight great nuclear explosions which devastated the planet.
+The Eyes themselves are gemstones with mysterious powers which miraculously formed at the centers of eight great nuclear explosions which devastated the planet.
 Unfortunately, they also have the potential to cause “untold destruction” if misused and the King’s eight traitorous dukes have each made off with one of them, leaving humanity’s future in doubt.
 It falls on the King’s most accomplished guardsman, Orin the Falconer, to venture to each of the dukes’ heavily-defended castles, retrieve the Eyes, and return them to their rightful places on Altar of Peace.

-Of course, they don’t just call him “the Falconer” because he roots for Atlanta.
-Orin is accompanied by his trained falcon Cutrus, who can be used both as a weapon and a tool to access out-of-reach items and switches.
+Of course, they don’t call him “the Falconer” because he roots for Atlanta.
+Orin is accompanied by his trained falcon, Cutrus, who can be used both as a weapon and a tool to access out-of-reach items and switches.
 Cutrus even has his own separate health meter and can be controlled independently by a second player, making 8 Eyes a very rare example from this period of a two-player cooperative action game where the playable characters each have radically different capabilities and control schemes.

 If you think this whole setup sounds a little nutty, you’re not alone.
 Why would exploding nuclear bombs create magical gemstones?
 How are you fighting ghosts and walking skeletons?
 Radiation explains away a lot of crazy stuff in fiction, but this is really pushing it.
 I did a little digging online and it turns out the original Famicom version is set in the 19th century and centers on a cult of Satanists trying to use the power of the Eyes to resurrect the devil.
 Orin himself is a baronet and secret agent named Lord Julian James Bond (yes, really) dispatched by a predecessor to the British intelligence agency MI5 to stop the ritual and save the world.
 This definitely explains the action unfolding onscreen a lot better, particularly all the religious imagery, but it’s not hard to see why publisher Taxan wanted to go with something more suitable for the family-friendly NES market.

 Starting up 8 Eyes, the first thing you’re confronted with is a level selection screen à la Mega Man.
 This allows you to tackle the first seven stages in any order you like.
 Just like Mega Man, however, there’s an ideal order which makes progressing through the game much easier.
 Starting out, Orin’s sword will deal double the damage to one particular stage’s boss.
 But which one?
-In Mega Man games, a boss’ weakness is often made apparent by its theming.
+In Mega Man games, a boss’ weakness is often made apparent by its theme.
 Fire guys are weak to ice or water, and so on.
 Here, the stages are based on different countries, so this sort of logic just doesn’t apply.
 Is Italy weak to Egypt?
 Is Egypt vulnerable to Germany?
 The correct order to play through the stages is essentially a riddle that can be solved through careful study of the instruction manual.
 Unfortunately, I overlooked the clues completely, which made most of the game’s boss fights much more frustrating than they needed to be.
 More on this later.

 Upon selecting a stage, the resemblance to Castlevania is immediately obvious.
 The blocky level architecture is here (ditto the helpful items hidden inside some of said blocks) and the infamous Castlevania stairs are in full effect.
 Orin combats similar skeletons, ghosts, bats, and armored knights with the help of collectable sub-weapons, many of which are virtually identical to ones from Castlevania.
 He even moves and attacks in a very slow, stiff manner reminiscent of a Belmont clan member.
 There are some differences, of course.
 Orin can carry more than one sub-weapon at a time and cycle through them with the select button.
 He also uses a sword as his primary weapon.
 It has a very short reach, shorter than even the most basic leather whip from Castlevania.
 Many of the enemies also have weapons, and these invariably have more reach than Orin’s sword.
 This fosters a reliance on hit-and-run tactics, as most fights involve baiting the enemy into a swing, quickly backing away, then landing a counter blow after the enemy whiffs.
 Since most weapon-wielding foes can withstand multiple hits, this demands a lot of precise execution and slows the overall pace of the action quite a bit.
 The level design in 8 Eyes also places much less emphasis on platforming than Castlevania does.
 Stages feature no bottomless pits or other instant death hazards, so you’ll rarely find yourself sweating over a tricky series of jumps.
 The challenge here comes exclusively from the grueling combat, the puzzle elements, and the maze-like nature of two stages in particular, Africa and Germany.